TheCandidStartup/TheCandidStartup.github.io/_drafts/kia-niro-reat-boot-release-switch.md

 * Distinctive looking graph.
 Battery shows steady drain with brief additional drops in voltage every hour or so.
 Battery gets worryingly low overnight.
 I had to start the car up twice a day so that the main battery could charge the 12v back up again.
 * We've got a problem.
 Have heard stories before of 12v battery drain caused by the boot latch not closing properly.
 Which fits with the issues we had with the boot not closing.
 * Rang our local Kia dealer.
 They agreed that the car needed to come in.
 The first slot they had available was, wait for it, on 29th December.
-Seven weeks of charging the car twice a day and worrying whether it will start if we go on a trip somewhere.
+Seven weeks of charging the 12v twice a day and worrying whether the car will start if we go on a trip somewhere.
 * Lucy rang the local independent garage and they said they could take a look at the boot latch on the 11th.
 I took the car in and described the problems we'd been having with the 12v battery drain.
 At which point they refused to take the car.
 "We're mechanics.
 You need an Auto Electrician".
 * First time I'd heard that phrase.
 It turns out modern cars really are computers on wheels.
 Anything electrical needs a specialist.
 Apparently, there are lots of local auto electricians who offer a mobile service.
 * Googled and rang round.
 The auto electricians that offer a mobile service won't touch EVs.
 I found one that would work on EVs but only if we brought the car to their workshop.
 The earliest slot they had was on the 18th.